 The Pen E-P7 draws on the spirit and specs of previous Olympus models to create a fresh, travel-friendly mirrorless camera.
 Its tried-and-tested TruePic VIII engine won’t make headlines, but the combination of attractive retro styling, a streamlined build and effective five-axis image stabilization make it a compelling choice for beginners and journey-makers.

 Vloggers won’t be blown away by its video specs, while the lack of a viewfinder will be a deal-breaker for some.
 It’s also a shame that the touchscreen only tilts, instead of fully articulating for framing flexibility.
 But the trade-off is a sleek, stylish body which hits the scales at just 430g (with the kit zoom lens).
-Stills are bright and punchy, and the fact that it can almost fit in your pocket makes the E-P7 more appealing than many full-frame rivals for street shooting – even if its price means some older Olympus models offer better outright value.
+Our tests found its stills to be bright and punchy, and the fact that it can almost fit in your pocket makes the E-P7 more appealing than many full-frame rivals for street shooting – even if its price means some older Olympus models offer better outright value.

 - Read our in-depth Olympus PEN E-P7 review